SammyoRoy/SyncCircle/README.md

 # synccircle.net

 This project contains the files necessary to execute synccircle.net.
 The front-end is built using the React framework for JavaScript and can be found in the synccircle folder.
-The backend is built using plain java and can be found in the Backend folder.
+The backend is built using node.js with express and can be found in the synccircle-server folder.

 # Application Function